rhinobase/raftyui/apps/docs/pages/components/tooltip.md

 ## Side

-Using the `side` prop you can adjust where your tooltip will be displayed.Vales can be `top, right, bottom, left`.
+Using the `side` prop you can adjust where your tooltip will be displayed.
+Values can be `top, right, bottom, left`.

 ### top